Diamond–Blackfan anemia: Treatment

 Corticosteroids can be used to treat anemia in DBA.
 In a large study of 225 patients, 82% initially responded to this therapy, although many side effects were noted.
 Some patients remained responsive to steroids, while efficacy waned in others.
 Blood transfusions can also be used to treat severe anemia in DBA.
 Periods of remission may occur, during which transfusions and steroid treatments are not required.
 Bone marrow transplantation (BMT) can cure hematological aspects of DBA.
 This option may be considered when patients become transfusion-dependent because frequent transfusions can lead to iron overloading and organ damage.
 However, adverse events from BMTs may exceed those from iron overloading.
-A 2007 study showed the efficacy of leucine and isoleucine supplementation in one patient.
-Larger studies are being conducted.
+A 2007 one-subject study showed the potential efficacy of leucine and isoleucine supplementation.

-The future of treatment for looks bright.
-There are advancements that are happening with blood stem cell research.
-Once the advances are made and patients can be treated, not only with the patient's quality of life but also their life expectancy will increase while the number of relapses after treatment should decrease.

 History

-First noted by Hugh W. Josephs in 1936, the condition is however named for the pediatricians Louis K. Diamond and Kenneth Blackfan, who described congenital hypoplastic anemia in 1938.
+It was first noted by Hugh W. Josephs in 1936, but the condition was named after American pediatricians Louis K. Diamond and Kenneth Blackfan, who first described congenital hypoplastic anemia in 1938.
 Responsiveness to corticosteroids was reported in 1951.
 In 1961, Diamond and colleagues presented longitudinal data on 30 patients and noted an association with skeletal abnormalities.
 In 1997, a region on chromosome 19 was determined to carry a gene mutated in some DBA.
 In 1999, mutations in the ribosomal protein S19 gene (RPS19) were found to be associated with disease in 42 of 172 DBA patients.
 In 2001, a second DBA gene was localized to a region of chromosome 8, and further genetic heterogeneity was inferred.
 Additional genes were subsequently identified.